jgagne/typography-2-fa-17/04-details-summary.md

 - [ ] Design and print a wrap around jacket/poster for your magazine `#specialtypaper` `#vellum` `#mylar`
 - [ ] Print a small edition of six (6) magazines for distribution `#reproduction`
 - [ ] Design and link a favicon `.ico` for your companion webpage
-- [ ] Design and link a Twitter/OG, 512px × 512px `.png`, for your companion webpage
+- [ ] Design and link a Twitter/OG image, 512px × 512px `.png`, for your companion webpage

 ## Schedule